XFREE0/device-xiaomi-monet/README.md

 Device configuration for Xiaomi Mi 10 Lite 5G
 ============================================

-The Xiaomi Mi 10 Lite 5G (codenamed _"monet"_) is a mid range smartphone from Xiaomi's sub-brand xiaomi.
+The Xiaomi Mi 10 Lite 5G (codenamed _"monet"_) is a mid range smartphone from Xiaomi.

 ## Device specifications